It’s easy to forget what an important product the original Sonos Play:5 was, both for Sonos and for music streaming as a whole.

 The second-generation Play:5 was the point at which Sonos lost the physical buttons, replacing them with touch controls that you’ll now find on many of the company’s products.
 There are controls for play/pause and volume up/down, as well as the ability to swipe left and right to change track.

 The volume and track controls alter depending on the speaker orientation, and while you’re more likely to do most of the controlling with your phone or tablet, the interface is responsive, with subtle tones that sound when your touch is acknowledged.

 The only physical button you’ll find on the current Play:5 is the sync button on the back, which sits alongside the ethernet port and a 3.5mm aux-in.
 Even the power cord was tweaked and designed in-house.

 Not only does the Play:5’s only wire look rather stylish by the standards of such things, it’s also a more environmentally-friendly, PVC and halogen-free cable too.

-Sonos has tweaked its software over the couple of years since the second-gen Play:5 release, but set-up is as simple as ever.
+Sonos has tweaked its software over the couple of years since the second-gen Play:5 release (and it will be getting the controversial Sonos S2 update in May 2020), but set-up is as simple as ever.

 The Sonos app walks you through the initial process and adding further Sonos speakers is just as simple: just click in the app to add a new speaker, press the sync button on the back and it’s all done.
 It’s still the slickest multi-room set-up going.